 Intense lameness is perhaps the most telling indication of hip dislocation in dogs.
-If you notice anything out of the ordinary about your pet's stance or walking, notify your veterinarian immediately.
+If you notice anything out of the ordinary about your pet's stance or their manner of walking, notify your veterinarian immediately.
 The sooner your dog sees the veterinarian, the better.
-This is because new hip dislocation replacements are simpler to perform than older ones.
+This is because new hip dislocations are easier to treat than older injuries.

-Hip dislocation in dogs is often treated with surgery.
-Surgical reduction, for example, can restore proper leg functioning and minimize pain.
-Note, however, that not all cases of canine hip dislocation require surgery.
-The need for surgical treatment is based on the severity of the damage caused to the joint capsule, tendons and ligaments.
+Hip dislocation in dogs can be treated with surgery.
+Surgical reduction (open reduction), for example, is aimed at restoring proper leg function and minimizing pain.
+Extreme cases might call for a procedure known as femoral head ostectomy (FHO) or rarely, a total hip replacement.
+All of these procedures require general anesthesia and an experienced veterinary surgeon.
+Not all cases of canine hip dislocation necessitate surgery.
+The need for surgical treatment is based on the severity of the damage caused to the joint capsule, tendons, and ligaments.